 - Credit history

 Background checks cost money.
-If you don’t want to pull that money from your budget, you should consider a short term loan to cover the costs of all of the applicant checks.
+If you don’t want to pull that money from your budget, you should consider a short term funding to cover the costs of all of the applicant checks.
 This will be helpful when you’re going through a large number of candidates.